 It is often used for fine dinnerware, artwork, and finishes on sinks and bathtubs.

 A hard, translucent porcelain (made from a high proportion of animal bone ash) is called bone china or English china.
 China is fired at a much lower temperature than porcelain, but it is more durable than earthenware or stoneware.
-Vitreous china, used for the manufacture of sanitary ware.
+Vitreous china is used for the manufacture of sanitary ware.

 Ceramic tiles are made from different clays and shale mixtures.
 They are fired at different temperatures to produce specific glazes, surface finishes, and hardness.
 Ceramic tile is produced in three basic types-glazed, mosaic, and quarry-as well as other miscellaneous types.